Quick Exit (or press ESC)

 Can my partner come with me?

-Yes.
-We welcome the involvement of partners or other support people.
 We will do as much as we can to make your time with us as comfortable as possible for both of you.
-Your partner can stay with you right up to going into theatre if you’re having a surgical procedure, and will be reunited with you as soon as possible after surgery.
-If you are having a medical induction your partner or support person can stay with you throughout the procedure.
+Please let us know your preferences for partner or support person involvement.
+Your partner can stay with you right up to going into theatre and possibly into theatre too depending on treatment and anaesthetic type.
+This can be discussed on admission.
+Otherwise they will be reunited with you as soon as possible after surgery.

 Where possible, we will provide some separate space away from other clients while waiting for and recovering from the procedure.

-Information for women having a surgical procedure?
+Information for women having a surgical procedure

 Glasses and contact lenses